-Yes, one of the most important parts of ANSI / ISEA Z308.1-2009 & ANSI / ISEA Z308.1-2015 is the standardization of colors on unitized refills.
-Bandages, Antiseptics, Burn Treatment, PPE and Miscellaneous items will each have their own color.
-This standardization will make it easy to recognize product quickly in an emergency.Read more about ANSI Color Code
+Yes, one of the most important parts of ANSI / ISEA Z308.1-2009 & carried forward into ANSI / ISEA Z308.1-2021 is the standardization of colors on unitized refills, however ANSI compliant kits can be made of either bulk or unitized content.
+When the kit is made of bulk pieces, color coding is not required, but when unitized fill is used, Bandages, Antiseptics, Burn Treatment, PPE and Miscellaneous items will each have their own color.
+This standardization will make it easy to recognize product quickly in an emergency.Read more about ANSI Color Code for first aid refills

 MORE ON ANSI / ISEA

 ISEA is the trade association for manufacturers of industrial first aid kits and supplies.
 Members of the group manufacture and market a full range of first aid kits and supplies, designed to meet user needs for a wide range of applications.
-See the Buyers Guide for a listing of first aid kits and components available from ISEA member companies.
+These are listed in a Buyers Guide of ANSI Compliant First Aid Kits and ANSI First Aid Refill components components available from ISEA member companies.

 ISEA gives members a full-time Washington office.
 They are kept up to date on important developments affecting their companies, and are identified with a respected and responsible organization that is an advocate for product standards and worker safety.
 ISEA has worked with OSHA to gain recognition of the ANIS/ISEA first aid kit standard as a guideline for the workplace.
 When authorities propose regulations that affect first aid kits or their contents, ISEA keeps members informed and ensures that their views are well represented in agency deliberations.

 ISEA members use the association to learn from each other, and work together to improve markets.
 Information services are tuned to member companies’ needs.